-PID is caused by specific bacteria.
+PID may be caused by a variety of bacteria.
 The most common bacteria that initiate PID are

-PID is more common in women aged 15-24 years.
-Other factors that may increase your chance of PID: Current or previous sexually-transmitted disease (STD)Multiple sex partnersSexual intercourse with a partner who has an STDIntercourse without the protection of a condom
+PID is most common in women aged 15-24 years.
+Other factors that may increase your chance of PID include: Current or previous sexually-transmitted disease (STD)Multiple sex partnersSexual intercourse with a partner who has an STDIntercourse without the protection of a condom

 (IUD) recently insterted for birth control